This topic describes how to search for images.

 Call API operations

 In this method, you can send requests over HTTP or HTTPS to access Image Search, and you must be authenticated based on a signature mechanism.
 The request body must be sent in a specified format.
 If you call API operations to search for images, queries per second (QPS) are those specified when you purchase the package.
-For more information, see Search for images.
+For more information, see Query images based on an image name.

 Use SDKs (recommended)